 Currently the Blue Bird Vision (Type C) and Blue Bird All American (Type D) are V2G compatible.
 Additional products are planned for the future.
 Check with your bus manufacturer for the available models and upcoming launch dates.

-DC charging can be a fast way to charge large electric vehicles such as electric school buses.
-The charging stations can be designed for different sized vehicles depending on their power ratings.
+DC charging can be a fast way to charge large electric vehicles including electric school buses.
+The charging stations can be designed for different-sized vehicles depending on their power ratings.
 Nuvve offers a 60kW DC option because it is a good balance of size, cost, and charge time for heavy-duty vehicles.

 Smart charging, sometimes called V1G, refers to the ability to dynamically modify the charge rate or the charge time.
 This can help minimize the cost of charging a vehicle if a rate schedule is based on time of use (TOU), such as middle of the night versus peak demand hours.

 Vehicle-to-grid (V2G) refers to bidirectional energy flow between an electric vehicle’s battery and the charging station.
 Energy can be transferred to a building (vehicle-to-building or V2B) the charging station is connected to in order to manage energy costs, or can be sent to the grid (V2G) to earn revenue on energy markets.
 Similarly, if the building possesses excess energy from solar panels, this energy may be stored in the electric vehicle and re-used at a later time.

 A DCFC with V2G will help you save money in a more efficient, effective way through the precise control of energy flow in and out of a heavy-duty vehicle’s battery and to the electric grid; besides charging when rates are low, in certain areas, V2G allows vehicles such as electric buses to earn revenue by selling extra energy from their batteries back to the grid.